GuiMarques98/fix10/DOCUMENT.md

 # Fix10.bat full documentation
-## for version 1.2.3
+## for version 1.3.0
 This document provides a list of the changes performed by Fix10.bat, as well as a detailed explanation for each one of them.

 For most of the changes, it is not known whether they are restricted to specific versions of Windows 10 (original, Anniversary, Creators, Fall Creators...) or editions (Home, Pro, Enterprise).
 If such information is known, it will be indicated for the affected changes.

 The documentation will be provided in sections ordered according to their order of appearance in the source code of the batch file itself.
+If you want to disable some of the features listed below, simply edit the fix10.bat file and remove or comment out the lines corresponding to that action.

 # Disclaimer
 The batch file in question requires administrative privileges to run on a system and is intended to only be run on Windows 10.
 Regardless of conditions, the script is run at your own risk, and the author of fix10.bat cannot be responsible for increased boot times (will likely happen) or, perhaps even worse, features removed from the system or the system refusing to function or start up properly, or any other adverse side effects.
 By running the batch file, you accept that you have read this disclaimer and understand its and the script's consequences.